lxj1999/lxj1999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now studying for my master's degree in robotics at the National University of Singapore.
+I am currently a M.Sc. student in Robotics, National University of Singapore.
+During my research assistant in Xi'an Jiaotong University, I worked with Prof. Liuyang Zhang in the Department of Mechanical Engineering.
+From 2017 to 2021, I studied at Xi'an Jiaotong University and received a B.Eng. degree in Mechanical Engineering.

 My research interest includes medical robots and medical imaging.